 / January 2017 Assam Tea One of Lizzie's recent pieces in stock celebrates India's Assam tea.
 The vibrant and colourful artwork features tea-dyed paper, decorative projecting hands with henna paste, sari border patterns within a cut-out circle, and tea-themed South Asian designs.

 / December 2016 Limited Edition Prints and Artist Proofs available Lizzie's prints, produced by hand using a Parisian press from the 1800s, are now available for sale.
 There are only 25 limited edition prints and 5 artist proofs as well as 1 black and gold artist proof, all signed, produced from a traditional etching.
-For more information, and to order a print, please click here.
+For more information, and to order a print, please visit the online shop.

 / November 2016 Commission Lizzie's latest mandala commission has a garden theme, includes three dimensional butterflies, and incorporates patterns from places in Lancashire that are of personal significance to the client.
 Patterns are from the fireplace and carpet at Samlesbury Hall's parlour, the windows at St James' Church in Burnley, and Gawthorpe Hall's wallpaper in the Long Hall, as well as traditional embroidery styles.